108 Leonard: Site

 Prior to the development of the current building, the site had been occupied by the Appleton Building, designed by Frederic Diaper and built from 1838 to 1840.
 The building housed the New York Society Library until 1856, when publishing firm D. Appleton & Company moved into the space.
-The D. Appleton structure had burned down in 1867 and was replaced with the first New York Life building on the site, designed by Griffith Thomas and completed in 1870.
-Until 1894, the site had also contained a firehouse for Engine 31 of the New York City Fire Department, at 116 Leonard Street, as well as that of the Merchant's Club at 108 Leonard Street.
+The D. Appleton structure burned down in 1867 and was replaced with the first New York Life building on the site, designed by Griffith Thomas and completed in 1870.
+Until 1894, the site also contained a firehouse for Engine 31 of the New York City Fire Department, at 116 Leonard Street, as well as the clubhouse of the Merchant's Club at 108 Leonard Street.

 Architecture

-108 Leonard was constructed in two phases.
+108 Leonard was constructed as the New York Life Building and was finished in two phases.
 The eastern part of the building was built from 1894 to 1896 and was initially designed by Stephen Decatur Hatch, who died midway during construction.
 McKim, Mead & White oversaw the completion of the eastern section.
 The western part of the building, including a three-story clock tower, was constructed from 1896 to 1898 and was designed solely by McKim, Mead & White.

 108 Leonard occupies its entire block and has a narrow massing.
 The site slopes downward from west to east, so the building is 12 stories tall at its western end and 13 stories tall at its eastern end.
 Including the clock tower, the building has 15 physical above-ground stories; the top three stories are within the clock tower.
 There are also two below-ground levels: a basement is at the same height as the ground on Lafayette Street, as well as a cellar completely below ground.
 Mezzanines above the cellar and the 12th story are excluded from the floor count.
 A two-story penthouse structure was constructed above the 12th story (labeled as floor 14) in the 2010s.
 The penthouse contains setbacks at both its lower and upper levels.
 The top of the clock tower is physically equivalent to the 17th story, while the primary roof is 210 ft above ground.
 The basement through 17th story are numbered as floors 1 through 19, respectively; floor number 13 is skipped.